-TMPR Level Function VLOS No Requirement (ARC-a) Low (ARC-b) Medium (ARC-c) High (ARC-d) Tactical mitigation performance requirements (TMPR) Decide No Requirement No Requirement The UAS operator should have a documented de- confliction scheme, in which the UAS operator explains which tools or methods will be used for detection and what the criteria are that will be applied for the decision to avoid incoming traffic.
+TMPR Level Function VLOS No Requirement (ARC-a) Low (ARC-b) Medium (ARC-c) High (ARC-d) Tactical mitigation performance requirements (TMPR) Decide No Requirement detection and what the criteria are that will be applied for the decision to avoid incoming traffic.
 In case the remote pilot relies on detection by someone else, the use of phraseology will have to be described as well.
-Examples: • The operator will initiate a rapid descend if traffic is crossing an alert boundary and operating at less than 1000ft. • The observer monitoring traffic uses the phrase: 'DESCEND!, DESCEND!, DESCEND!'. the remote pilot's ability to make a timely and appropriate decision.
+Examples: All requirements of ARC-b and in addition: 1.
+The operator provides an assessment of the human/machine interface factors that may affect the remote pilot's ability to make a timely and appropriate decision.
 2. The UAS operator provides an assessment of the effectiveness of the tools and methods utilised for the timely detection and avoidance of traffic.
-In this context timely is defined as enabling the remote nilot to decide within 5 seconds after the A system meeting RTCA SC-228 or EUROCAE WG- 105 MOPS/MASPS (or similar) and installed in accordance with applicable requirements.
+In this context timely is defined as enabling the remote pilot to decide within 5 seconds after the indication of incoming traffic is provided.
+The UAS operator provides an assessment of the failure rate or availability of any tool or service the UAS operator intends to use.
+A system meeting RTCA SC-228 or EUROCAE WG- 105 MOPS/MASPS (or similar) and installed in accordance with applicable requirements.